top of page

 About

 Discovering jewellery design as a career was a revelation.
-It began with an informal silver jewellery workshop, where I discovered what felt like a natural desire to work with metals and to craft by hand.
+It began with an informal silver jewellery workshop, where I discovered a natural aptitude for working with metal.
 This came at a crucial point in my life when I sought change and fresh challenges.
-I decided to pursue a new career as a jeweller, retraining first through an Art Foundation Course, then a Bachelor of Arts in silversmithing/jewellery, and eventually a Masters, culminating in a career of over two decades as a studio jeweller finding national and international recognition.
+I decided to retrain and pursue a career as a studio jeweller, first through an Art Foundation Course, then a Bachelor of Arts in silversmithing/jewellery, and eventually a Masters, culminating in a career of over two decades as a studio jeweller finding national and international recognition.

-Rooted in my career's beginnings is a strong affinity for traditional craftsmanship and hand skills.
+Rooted in my career beginnings is a strong affinity for traditional craftsmanship and hand skills.
 This gentle and involved approach allows slight imperfections created during the making process to bring a richness to my jewellery: something I celebrate, and hope brings a vibrancy and ‘life’ to my work.
-It's design is deeply influenced by natural forms, which I photograph and draw when out in the rural landscape around my Leicestershire studio and beyond.
+Design is deeply influenced by the natural world which I observe and study when out in the rural landscape around my Leicestershire studio and beyond.

 Driven by a spirit of exploration, I continually aim to develop and progress my creative practice.
 Recently I have begun to incorporate the ancient jewellery techniques of chasing and repousse, adding a new dimension to my work and allow me to work more with surface pattern and texture as well as adding volume to designs.